How to watch the Artemis 1 launch online and on Florida's Space Coast

 You can also watch the liftoff live on FOX Weather’s app, FOXweather.com and our social media channels.

 If you have a smart TV, put the launch on the big screen and turn the sound up.

 Feeling the SLS rumble in person

-Plan to arrive hours early to your launch-viewing spot and bring plenty of water, sunscreen and food.
+Plan to arrive hours early to your launch-viewing spot and bring plenty of water and food.